MozillaTN/mozillatn.github.io/about.md

+---
+title: About
+permalink: about/
+profile: true
+---
 Mozilla Tamilnadu is a volunteer community functioning under Mozilla India.

 We believe in keeping the power of web in people's hands.
 We envision a world where web is free* and fair.